 Common canal stenosis causes

-Most physicians will begin treatment of canal stenosis symptoms with conservative therapies.
-These treatments allow many patients to find relief from their symptoms within a few weeks, though some require more or less time.
+Most doctors will begin treatment of canal stenosis symptoms with conservative therapies.
+These treatments allow many patients to find relief from their symptoms within a few weeks or months, though some require more or less time.
 The following conservative treatments may either be prescribed individually or in conjunction with one another:

 - Physical therapy

-Be sure to consult a physician or pharmacist before beginning any diet, exercise regimen or over-the-counter pain medication.
+Be sure to consult a doctor before beginning any diet, exercise regimen or over-the-counter pain medication.
 Care should always be taken to reduce the risk for further complications and drug interactions.

 Minimally invasive procedures treat the causes of canal stenosis

 While conservative treatments are beneficial to many patients, some may require surgery to treat canal stenosis.
 If you experience continued pain associated with canal stenosis, we encourage you to look at all your surgical options, including minimally invasive spine surgery.
 Minimally invasive decompression and stabilization procedures, such as those offered by Laser Spine Institute, are often a clinically appropriate alternative to open neck or back surgery^ to treat degenerative spine conditions.

 Our board-certified surgeons+ use a small incision to treat the source of your canal stenosis, without unnecessary muscle tearing and scar tissue.
 Since 2005, our procedures have helped thousands of patients find lasting relief from their chronic neck or back pain, setting us apart as the leader in minimally invasive spine surgery.
 Contact us to find out if our outpatient procedures would be effective for helping you get back to the activities you have been missing out on.

 Through a free MRI review,* we can determine if you’re a potential candidate for our minimally invasive canal stenosis procedures.